gitGNU/gnu_stribog/README.txt

 processors. maybe avrdude is much better. all these live in http://savannah.gnu.org

-It is more difficult to install gEDA and friends.
-I possibly shall never tell about this here.
+It is much more problematic to install gEDA and friends. you'll need them if you want to edit the hardware part of stribog.

 LICENSE AND COPYRIGHT NOTES FOLLOW